The start of meteorological Spring arrives with a level of anticipation and an itch to make a start on our March bonsai jobs.

 Check trees for signs of life

 Mid-March onwards will present repotting opportunities for trees.
 Just as the buds are about to break is the correct time for many deciduous trees.
-You should have already selected the pot and obtained any soils, potting mesh and other materials that you need.
+You should already have chosen the pot you’re going to use and obtained any soils, potting mesh and other materials that you need.

 Tidy up display areas